 Fragments of kahikatea (Dacrycarpus dacrydioides) forest provide a major opportunity for conservation of indigenous biodiversity in the heavily deforested landscape of the Waikato Basin, New Zealand.
 However, there is little documented information on what indigenous fauna survives in these fragments.

 We analysed biomass allocation of Pleurophyllum speciosum (Asteraceae) and Anisotome latifolia (Apiaceae) to explore the 'megaherb' phenomenon, the apparent importance of large-leaved, colourful forbs on southern oceanic offshore islands.
 The two species had similar shoot dry weights, with high leaf:stem ratios.
 Even within the megaherb form there are differences in shoot allocations, with Pleurophyllum investing more biomass in rhizome than foliage, compared with Anisotome.

 The effects of environment and management on the composition of short-tussock grasslands and the abundance of the invasive weed Hieracium pilosella were investigated in two small catchments.
 Species composition and site factors were recorded on a total of 182 plots and the management history of each catchment was reviewed.
-H. pilosella was present on >80% of all plots, but was at an early stage of invasion in one catchment (H. pilosella.
-In both catchments H. pilosella tended to be least abundant on the wettest, driest, and most fertile soils.
+H. pilosella was present on >80% of all plots, but was at an early stage of invasion in one catchment (<5% cover) and dominant in the other (25% cover).